bekk/bekk-christmas/post/opensource/up-for-grabs.md

 authors:
   - Eivind Bergstøl
 ---
-[no.bekk.bekkopen:NoCommons](https://github.com/bekkopen/NoCommons) is a small library for validating, generating and manipulating data typical for norwegian domains.
-SSN, org-nr, names etc. And when maintaining a small, quite static, open source library like this on GitHub, we need a smooth automatic release-path that is easy and fast to use when a release has to be published.
+[no.bekk.bekkopen:NoCommons](https://github.com/bekkopen/NoCommons) is a small library for validating, generating and manipulating data typical for Norwegian domains.
+SSN, org-nr, names etc. And when maintaining a small, quite static, open source library like this on GitHub, we need a smooth automatic release path that is easy and fast to use when a release has to be published.
 Maybe I changed my computer since last time and need to restore GPG-keys, or even worse, generate new keys and distribute them.
-And when time goes by, a new maintainer steps up and need to release.
+And when time goes by, a new maintainer steps up and needs to release.
 How was that done again?

-[@Rultor](http://rultor.com) is a open source robot living on GitHub.
+[@Rultor](http://rultor.com) is an open source robot living on GitHub.
 [Yegor256](https://www.yegor256.com) is the maintainer of this robot and we all can use it.
-Just talk to [@Rultor](http://rultor.com) in an GitHub-issue and it will tell you what to do to get started.
+Just talk to [@Rultor](http://rultor.com) in a GitHub issue and it will tell you what to do to get started.
 This is what I did:

 * Change parent-pom of project to com.jcabi:parent (not necessary, but quite convenient)
 * Encrypt _setting.xml_, private- and public-key (GPG) with [@Rultor](http://rultor.com) and commit them to NoCommons
 * Create _.rultor.yml_ and commit to NoCommons with me as _commanders_ and _architect_

-[@Rultor](http://rultor.com) need write-access to the repository to publish tags and GitHub-releases, so I added it as a collaborator in GitHub.
+[@Rultor](http://rultor.com) needs write access to the repository to publish tags and GitHub releases, so I added it as a collaborator in GitHub.

 Now I can comment this in an issue after merging a PR: